go101/immutable-value-proposal/README-v2.md

 ### The problems this proposal tries to solve

 The problems this proposal tries to solve:
-1. no ways to declare package-level immutable non-basic values.
+1. no ways to declare package-level immutable non-basic variables.
 1. no ways to declare immutable function parameters and results.

 Please note, the immutability semantics in this proposal is different